 At December 31, 2023, 91% of our investments are in private securities that are not publicly traded.
 There is typically no public market for securities of the small privately held companies in which we typically invest.
 Investments are valued on a quarterly basis in accordance with our established valuation policy and are stated at fair value and approved by our Board.
 The inputs into the determination of fair value of these investments may require significant judgment or estimation.
 In the absence of a readily ascertainable market value, the estimated value of our investment portfolio may differ significantly, favorably or unfavorably, from the values that would be placed on the portfolio if a ready market for the securities existed and may fluctuate significantly over short periods of time.
-Any changes in estimated value of our investment of operations as "Net change in unrealized appreciation/depreciation on investments."
-In addition, the participation of RCM's investment professionals in our valuation process may result in a conflict of interest as RCM's Base Management Agreement are based, in part, on realized gains and realized and unrealized losses.
+Any changes in estimated value of our investments are recorded in our consolidated statement of operations as "Net change in unrealized appreciation/depreciation on investments."
+In addition, the participation of RCM's investment professionals in our valuation process may result in a conflict of interest as RCM's Base Management Fee under the Investment Management Agreement is based, in part, on the value of our gross assets, and the Incentive Fees payable under the Investment Management Agreement are based, in part, on realized gains and realized and unrealized losses.